hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 $ less draft.txt
 ```

+> **NOTE:** Windows users may encounter a permissions error when using `scp` to copy over locally.
+We are not sure how to troubleshoot this, but will update materials as we obtain more information.

 ### `rsync`

 `rsync` is used to copy or synchronize data between directories.
 It has many advantages over `cp`, `scp` etc. It works in a specific direction, i.e. from the first directory **to** the second directory, similar to `cp`.